 Alternatively: The Hammeroids were just fancy versions of Hammer's Iron Man ripoffs, seen earlier in the film.
 They were designed to be mass-produced.
 Tony designed Iron Man to be a one-off, so he can spare no expense in the weapons or armor department.
-War Machine is an actual Iron Man suit, with all the "no expense spared" regarding the armor.
+War Machine is a fully functional Iron Man suit, with all the "no expense spared" regarding the armor.
 The drones, on the other hand, would require costs to be cut significantly from the Iron Man model if you want to be able to build hundreds or thousands of them.

-Much of the need for armor in a weapons system is to protect the human crew.
+Much of the need for armor in a weapons system is to protect the human pilot.
 The most badass tank in the world is useless if the crew gets immolated inside of it by an armor-penetrating shell.
 For an unmanned or remotely-piloted system, one can easily be tempted to shed armor weight/cost for more robust missions payloads, either more weapons or better comm/electronic warfare systems.
 Then again, it's also possible that Hammer figured he could make more money selling replacements for battlefield losses if the units were a bit more vulnerable to damage.
 A large force of these things, even with cheap plastic armor, would still be quite the force to be reckoned with on the battlefield.
 It's also possible Hammer just wanted to ensure a government contract by offering a lower bottom line.

 They're also not based on the actual Iron Man armor Tony regularly uses; they're based on his prototype.
 In essence, the Hammeroids are based on Iron Man from at least two or three versions ago and that wasn't built for combat.